Henn-Ants Kurg: Early life

+Kurg was the last Estonian military attaché to France before the Soviet occupation of Estonia in 1940.
+Estonians living in Finland formed the Erna long-range reconnaissance group, a Finnish Army unit of Estonian volunteers; Kurg was the platoon commander.

-Later, after an unsuccessful operation in Tallinn, he died in a military hospital on 28 December 1943.
+After an unsuccessful operation in Tallinn, he died in a military hospital on 28 December 1943.
 He was buried on 4 January 1944, in Metsakalmistu, Tallinn.

 Personal life

-Hans Kurg married Marta Baumann in 1927, with whom he had two sons Peet-Rein (1928) and Ivo-Mart (1931).
+Hans Kurg married Marta Baumann in 1927, with whom he had two sons: Peet-Rein (1928) and Ivo-Mart (1931).